 Originality.
 Advertising copy should capture the reader's attention and be memorable.
 It usually tries to surprise the reader and stand out among other similar messages.

 Clarity.
 Advertising copy should convey an unequivocal message about the brand.
 Additionally, there is usually little space to do this so the ability to synthesize is essential.

 Coherence.
-Advertising copy is not understood in isolation; it's part of the brand's ecosystem.
-Consequently, it must be coherent with other elements of the brand.
+Advertising copy is part of the brand's ecosystem.
+It must be coherent with other elements of the brand.

 Types of Advertising Copy